 Please note: starting with SSP version 5.6.1, the RPM packages are distributed in an self-extracting archive.
-The archive required for the Charon-SSP Manager is charon-gui-charon-gui-charon-gui-charon-gui-charon-ssp<a href="mailto:cha
+The archive required for the Charon-SSP Manager is charon-gui-version>.sh.
+It also contains the Charon-SSP Agent which must be installed on the Charon host system to be managed by the Charon Manager.
+The archive must be unpacked on a Linux system (even if you need the kit for Microsoft Windows).